ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `--json`
-:   The JSON file or JSON string used to describe the custom certificates' priority.
+:   The JSON file or JSON string that is used to describe the custom certificates' priority.
 Required.
     - The required fields in JSON data are `certificates`:
         - `certificates` : An array of objects with the follow fields.
             - `id`: Custom certificate identifier.